A Computational Theory and Semi-Supervised Algorithm for Clustering: A Computational Theory for Clustering

 The removal of what is anomalous---with respect to some characteristic---from a set of data points, leaves us with a group of points that are now deemed similar; hence, the following definition of a cluster is made:

-\begin{definition}[Cluster] A cluster is a subset of data points that does not contain any anomalies with respect to a chosen grouping principle and measure. \end{definition} This definition needs to be made precise and requires some additional explanation and support.
+\begin{definition}[Cluster] A cluster is a subset of data points that does not contain any anomalies with respect to a chosen grouping principle and measure. \end{definition} This definition needs to be made precise and requires some additional explanation and support in order for computation.
+The Gestalt groupings play an important role since clustering is often described as finding natural groupings in the data.
+(Figure \ref{fig:1d_gaussian_y_true} illustrates some examples of `natural' clusters by proximity.)
+Thus, it can be argued that satisfactory clustering results are not completely aribtrary, in that though a staggeringly large number of possible cluster outputs can be returned, it is only a relative few that are acceptable.
+Thus, the groupings that we care about and consider natural are limited and are conjectured to include grouping by the gestalt laws such as proximity, good continuity and similarity.
+These groupings should agree with what the common man sees and believes to be true. \emph{Clustering is in the eye of the beholder} is an old adage, but the eye being human is constrained by only perceiving certain patterns that correspond to prior grouping laws of interest.
 Assuming that the realworld physically imposes natural groupings of interest, the term anomaly is taken to be that defined by \Citet{nassir2021anomaly}.

 \begin{definition}[Anomaly] A grouping of interest represented by a gestalt law is perceived by the Helmholtz principle when it is unexpected to happen (i.e. its expectation of occurrence is $<1$) in uniform random noise.
 Any observation that is unexpected to occur with respect to this grouping is perceived, by the same principle, to be an anomaly. \end{definition}